microsoft/appcenter-sdk-apple/README.md

   No, you can just include Mobile Center modules that interests you but the `MobileCenter` module which contains logic for persistence, forwarding etc. is mandatory.

 * Can't see crashes on the portal?
    * Make sure SDK `start`-API is used correctly and the Crashes service is initialized.
-Also, you need to restart the app after a crash and our SDK will forward the crash log only after it's restarted.
+Also, you need to restart the app after a crash, and our SDK will forward the crash log only after it's restarted.
    * If you have been debugging your app, crash reporting won't work with a debugger attached because the presence of a debugger makes crash reporting impossible.
    * The user needs to upload the symbols that match the UUID of the build that triggered the crash.
    * Make sure your device is online.